Knottis/ESP32-WROOM-32D_16MB/README.md

+# Start by inserting this into the Arduino Boards Manger URLs.
-# 1. Set in this path at Arduino Preferences/Boards Manager URLs: https://dl.espressif.com/dl/package_esp32_index.json
+#### 1. Set in this path at Arduino Preferences/Boards Manager URLs: https://dl.espressif.com/dl/package_esp32_index.json
-# 2. Then Select the 1.0.6 version.
+#### 2. Then Select the 1.0.6 version.

 # You need to make some minor changes to the BOARDS.TXT located her in Windows